SilenZcience/cat_win/DOCUMENTATION.md

 ### <a id="truncxy-truncxy">trunc=X&#42889;Y, trunc&#42889;X&#42889;Y</a>

 Truncates every File by the Specifics defined.
-This Parameter uses the default Python slicing Mechanic and uses it on the Lines of each File.
+This Parameter uses the Default Python slicing Mechanic and uses it on the Lines of each File.
 The Argument is valid by defining trunc=\<start\>\:\<stop\> or trunc=\<start\>\:\<stop\>\:\<step\>

 ```console